DFOS Content Model

 }

-Because $schema is part of the document, it is behind the documentCID — cryptographically committed in the content chain.
+Because $schema is part of the content object, it is behind the documentCID — cryptographically committed in the content chain.
 Any verifier can resolve the document, read $schema, and validate against the schema.
 Documents are self-describing.

 Schemas are versioned via the URI path (/post/v1, /post/v2).
 Evolution rules: